haskell-org/summer-of-haskell/content/ideas/alpaca.md

 ---
-title: Algorithmic Pattern: formalising heritage algorithms for new creative interfaces
+title: 'Algorithmic Pattern: formalising heritage algorithms for new creative interfaces'
 ---

 Functional programming (and mathematics in general) is founded on the idea of _patterns_, which have a very long cultural history, including in crafts (braiding, wire-bending, tile patterns) as well as the performing and community arts (konnakol, bell ringing, maypole dancing, juggling siteswaps etc).